 Asian Greens are the quickest growing vegies you’ll ever grow.
 You can harvest the outer leaves as soon as they’re big enough, which can be as little as 2-3 weeks.
 Otherwise, harvest in 5-6 weeks.

 Asian Greens include mustards and the more bitey leafy greens, they are most often used in a mixed stirfry, but they’re also a great addition to a salad or on sandwiches.
-Also try them stirfried on their own with garlic and coated with soy and oyster sauce, yum!
+Also try them stirfried on their own with garlic and coated with soy and oyster sauce.

-These plants like to grow quickly so they need loads of fertiliser and water.
+These plants like to grow quickly so they need a lot of fertiliser and water.
 Pick a sunny spot, dig in loads of well rotted manure and compost at planting.
 You can top dress your Asian greens patch with blood and bone every 6 weeks or liquid feed them every 2 weeks with either worm farm juice, compost or manure tea or the many available ready made organic liquid fertilisers like Charlie Carp.
-Make sure you wash them well before eating!
+Make sure you wash them well before eating.